pdennis/simplescraper/readme.md

 # Web Content Downloader

-A Python script that allows you to download content from multiple web pages.
-The script displays all links on a given webpage, lets you select which ones to download, and saves their content to a single file.
+A simple and quick script to view all of the links on a given webpage, and then select which of those links you'd like to extract the contents of.

+A good example would be a candidate's "press releases" page, which includes links to press releases.
+This would let you extract the links to each press release, and download their contents into a single txt file for archiving and analysis.

 ## Features
 - Lists all links found on an input webpage